MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/azureml-batch-prereqs.md

 ms.author: cacrest
 ---

 - An Azure subscription.
-If you don't have an Azure subscription, create a free account before you begin.
-Try the [free or paid version of Azure Machine Learning](https://azure.microsoft.com/free/).
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - An Azure Machine Learning workspace.
 To create a workspace, see [Manage Azure Machine Learning workspaces](../how-to-manage-workspace.md).
-- Ensure that you have the following permissions in the Machine Learning workspace:
+- The following permissions in the Azure Machine Learning workspace:

-  - Create or manage batch endpoints and deployments: Use an Owner, Contributor, or Custom role that allows `Microsoft.MachineLearningServices/workspaces/batchEndpoints/*`.
+  - For creating or managing batch endpoints and deployments: Use an Owner, Contributor, or Custom role that has been assigned the `Microsoft.MachineLearningServices/workspaces/batchEndpoints/*` actions.
-  - Create Azure Resource Manager deployments in the workspace resource group: Use an Owner, Contributor, or Custom role that allows `Microsoft.Resources/deployments/write` in the resource group where the workspace is deployed.
+  - For creating Azure Resource Manager deployments in the workspace resource group: Use an Owner, Contributor, or Custom role that has been assigned the `Microsoft.Resources/deployments/write` action in the resource group where the workspace is deployed.

-- Install the following software to work with Machine Learning:
+- The following software to work with Azure Machine Learning:

   # [Azure CLI](#tab/cli)